haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 ## Disclaimer

-This is an academic team project and not investment advice.
+This project was completed as part of an academic team assignment and does not constitute investment advice.